Peggy Adler

-Peggy Adler (born February 10, 1942) is an American author & illustrator and investigative researcher.
+Margaret Ann Adler (born February 10, 1942) is an American author & illustrator and investigative researcher.
 She is the daughter of Irving Adler and Ruth Adler and younger sister of Stephen L. Adler.

 Early career

 Adler began her professional career as an illustrator in 1958, at the age of 16, when she was co-illustrator of her father's book Weather In Your Life.
 That same year, she was the sole illustrator of Hot and Cold.
 She later illustrated the children's book Numbers Old and New, as well as authoring and illustrating The Adler Book of Puzzles and Riddles; and The Second Adler Book of Puzzles and Riddles.
 Adler married in June 1962 and had two daughters before filing for divorce in early fall 1967.

 Authorship

 Adler continued working as an illustrator, with work published by the John Day Company, Little, Brown & Company, the Journal of Theoretical Biology, the Journal of Algebra, the National Council of Teachers of Mathematics, World Scientific Publishing the Bronx Zoo, and the Humane Society of the United States.
 In the mid-1970s Adler returned to writing as well as illustrating, when Franklin Watts published her book, Metric Puzzles, followed shortly thereafter by Math Puzzles and Geography Puzzles.
 In 1976 Adler remarried and for a brief time, in the early 1990s, worked under the name of Peggy Adler Robohm, but after a few years resumed the use of her maiden name.
 Following a hiatus of forty years, Adler authored yet another book, this one titled Images of America CLINTON (Arcadia Publishing), which traces the history of Clinton, Connecticut from 1663 to the present.
 That book was followed in 2022 by Pallenberg Wonder Bears - From the Beginning and in 2023 by Trilogy - Three True Stories of Scoundrels and Schemers, both published by BearManor Media.